rarpainting/blog/IT/BackEnd/Docker-Tech-Base.md

 	 * The bitmask of subsystems enabled on the child cgroups.
 	 * ->subtree_control is the one configured through
 	 * "cgroup.subtree_control" while ->child_ss_mask is the effective
-	 * one which may have more subsystems enabled.
+	 * one which may have mor\e subsystems enabled.
 Controller knobs
-	 * are made available iff it's enabled in ->subtree_control.
+	 * ar\e made available iff it's enabled in ->subtree_control.
 	 */
 	u16 subtree_control;
 	u16 subtree_ss_mask;